 It is an applied course so you must be working at least 10 hours per week in a appropriate work environment.

 Promoting best practice in services is integral to the College’s mission.
 As part of this, we place particular importance on encouraging students to apply what they are learning – as they are learning – in their professional environment the application of course learning to the everyday work and experience of the student.
 Therefore, our learning materials, workshops and assessments are practical in nature.
-A significant proportion of assessment marks, for example, are allocated to applying what you learn in real world settings.
+A significant proportion of assessment marks are allocated to applying what you learn in real world settings.